 It is obvious that this “new world” requires a different IT architecture in the company: The tasks of sales, marketing, accounting and customer service must be seamlessly integrated into the system and all processes from product development to contract conclusion must be highly efficient.
 However, these demands are often countered by a rigid and inflexible IT inventory system: In more than half of all German companies, the central IT solution has been in use for a long time, at least according to the results of a Deloitte study from 2018.
 Why are they clinging to them?
 The respondents to the study cited the existing IT infrastructure (24 percent) and the “length of the modernization process” (21 percent) as reasons for this.

-Both arguments also play a role, especially for the people in charge of this at PSCs.
+Both arguments also play a role, especially for the people in charge of this at utilities.
 Many have experienced that the selective modernization of their monolithic legacy systems sometimes takes months and usually eats up eight-figure sums.
-This makes it all the more necessary to emphasize at this point: The modernization of the complete IT structure of a PSC is much faster and easier than many people think.
+This makes it all the more necessary to emphasize at this point: The modernization of the complete IT structure of an utility is much faster and easier than many people think.
 The motto is: Out of the rigid systems of the past and into a highly flexible platform solution such as powercloud.

 The modernization process:How exactly does the path to powercloud take place?